ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_mentor/feedback-repo.md

 Apart from the naming convention, this diagram illustrates what it should look like (These instructions are from SPIS 2016, but we'll follow the same procedure.
 Just replace `2016` with `2018`).
 The naming convention is
-* for individual feedback repos: FEEDBACK-<first name>-<first initial of last name>  (for example: FEEDBACK-Alex-T)
+* for individual feedback repos: FEEDBACK-first_name-first_initial_last_name  (for example: FEEDBACK-Alex-T)
-* for pair feedback repos: FEEDBACK-<first name first person>-<first name second person> (for example: FEEDBACK-Alex-Chris) You can find the names and pair partners under the "Pairs" link on the website.
+* for pair feedback repos: FEEDBACK-first_name_first_person-first_name_second_person (for example: FEEDBACK-Alex-Chris) You can find the names and pair partners under the "Pairs" link on the website.

 ![create-feedback-repo.png](create-feedback-repo-50.png)

 Make sure you have created these repos successfully.
-In the github organization, in the *search repositories*, type "FEEDBACK".
+In the github organization, in the *search repositories* box, type "FEEDBACK".
 Find the repositories you created and verify that the naming is correct (corresponding to the pair-list on the website).

 When you have verified this, you are ready to add content, and make the repos available to the SPIS students you are giving feedback to.
 Those are the next steps below.